geoz-lab/gas-station-recommendation/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Note**: While this project is open source, please respect the terms of service for the external APIs used (Google Maps and Claude AI).
+**Note**: While this project is open source, please respect the terms of service for the external APIs used (Google Maps, Claude AI, OpenAI).

-## 🤝 Contributing
+## 🤝 Contributing and Future Work

 We welcome contributions!
 Here's how you can help: